 There are few characters at Marvel who can boast (?) the history of girlfriends that Peter Parker has had.
 Gwen Stacy.
 Mary Jane Watson.
 Betty Brandt.
 And, of course, Felicia Hardy.
-For the purpose of this superheroes who slept with villains list, it’s Felicia I’m most interested in.
+For the purpose of this list, it’s Felicia I’m most interested in.

 3. Batman (Talia al Ghul)

-Well, it’s tough to make a superheroes who slept with villains list and not include one of Batman’s many lovers.
+Well, it’s tough to make this list and not include one of Batman’s many lovers.
 This time, rather than hooking up with Selina Kyle, ol’ Bruce Wayne took an interest in the daughter of arguably his greatest enemy, Talia al Ghul.